patrickbucher/docs/clean-agile/clean-agile.md

 Having the whole project team sitting in the same room not only makes communication more efficient, it also creates serendipity: People in different roles will get together by mere chance (watercooler, coffee machine).
-Hopefylly, those unplanned interactions create synergy within the team.
+Hopefully, those unplanned interactions create synergy within the team.

 The advantages of co-location—better communication, serendipity—fall off in